panwarlsweet/VBFHbb2016/VBF_combine/README.md

 ./mkDatacards_run2.py --workdir name_of_workdir --function expPow --bias true --CATS 0,2
 ```

+# Create datacards and templates with CAT-1 and CAT-2
+One can simply change the code of mkTranferFunctions_run2.py, mkSigTemplates_run2.py and so on.
+I did not want to create a separate branch for this, and I just simply added the copies of mkTF,Sig,Bkg,Data,Datacard scipts with little change of the code so you can run on CAT -1 and -2 and renamed it to "_cat.py" like mkDatacards_run2.py

 # Make tables of yields for AN and PAS
 ```